ortus-docs/coldbox-docs/layouts_n_views/helpers_udfs.md

 * `applicationHelper` - Global helper for layouts, views, and handlers
 * `viewsHelper` - Global helper for all layouts and views only

-UDFLibrary setting in your configuration file.
-The method is a provided way for you to dynamically load UDF's into your views/layouts at runtime and the UDFLibrary setting is a convention that acts globally on all layouts, views and event handlers.

 ```js
 coldbox.udfLibrary = 'includes/helpers/applicationHelper.cfm';
 ```